 - Some types of medication, including laxatives and cough syrup, also contain alcohol.
 They can include up to 10 percent alcohol, which may interact with Benadryl.

-- As a consequence, taking Benadryl with these medications when consuming very small amounts of alcohol may still increase the risk of adverse side effects.
+- Consequently, taking Benadryl with these medications when consuming very small amounts of alcohol may still increase the risk of adverse side effects.

 - In general, females are more susceptible to alcohol-related harm.
-This is because their bodies typically contain less water for alcohol to mix with, meaning that the same amount of alcohol would be more concentrated in a female than in a male.
+This is because their bodies typically contain less water for alcohol to mix, meaning that the same amount of alcohol would be more concentrated in a female than in a male.

-- Mixing Benadryl with alcohol may be particularly hazardous for females, as consuming smaller amounts of alcohol could trigger adverse interaction effects.
+- Mixing Benadryl with alcohol may be particularly hazardous for females, as consuming smaller amounts of alcohol could trigger adverse Benadryl and alcohol interaction effects.

 - As Benadryl and alcohol both cause sedation and drowsiness, it may seem tempting to exploit this combination as a sleeping aid.
 However, this can also heighten other adverse side effects that will interfere with sleep, such as dizziness and nausea.

-- Excessive alcohol consumption to be associated with a higher risk of dementia.
-It is possible that consuming large amounts of Benadryl and alcohol over long periods of time could be linked to an increased risk of dementia.
+- Excessive alcohol consumption is associated with a higher risk of dementia.
+It is possible that consuming large amounts of Benadryl and alcohol over long periods could be linked to an increased risk of dementia.

-- However, longitudinal research would be required in people who consume high levels of Benadryl and alcohol to know whether this has any effect on the risk of dementia.
+- However, longitudinal research would be required on people who consume high levels of Benadryl and alcohol to know whether this affects the risk of dementia.

 Benadryl and Alcohol Overdose

+Can I take Benadryl with alcohol?
 An excessive combination of Benadryl and alcohol could lead to an overdose.
 However, you would likely have to ingest significant doses of both drugs.
-If you overdose on alcohol and Benadryl and lose consciousness, death is one of the risks.
+Death is one of the risks if you overdose on alcohol and Benadryl and lose consciousness.

 While Benadryl is an over-the-counter (OTC) medication and is commonly used, it can cause dangerous side effects.
 That’s why it should never combine with alcohol.

 Taking more than the directed dose of Benadryl makes an overdose more likely.
-Side effects will be uncomfortable, rather than euphoric.
-Anecdotal evidence about Benadryl highs suggests that the results are more unsettling rather than enjoyable.
+Side effects will be uncomfortable rather than euphoric.
+Anecdotal evidence about Benadryl highs suggests that the results are more unsettling than enjoyable.

-Symptoms and side effects of a Benadryl overdose include:
+Signs and side effects of overdose on Benadryl may include:

 - Enlarged pupils